RubberSpring/joy/README.md

 Suite of tools and libraries for interactions with Nintendo Switch and DualShock 4 controllers.

+fork made by RubberSpring, i dont know if this will get updates or something.

 ## External dependencies

 On Linux, you'll need `libusb`, `libbluetooth` and `libudev`.
 On Ubuntu, you can install these by running: